anegg0/gr0wing-hugo/content/posts/2013-08-12-money-philanthropy-and-personal-safety.md

 Everything depends on our motivation.
 In order to be clear with it, we have to reflect, to study a bit and to communicate with each other.

-The previous era was based on size, the motto was &#8220;Too big to fail&#8221; We might now be witnessing a shift towards &#8220;Too Sustainable to Fail&#8221;
+The previous era was based on size, the motto was "Too big to fail" We might now be witnessing a shift towards "Too Sustainable to Fail"

 I don’t know if we have already reached a critical mass, but it seems to me that many people are willing to use alternative ways of investing, using conventional supports.